Open Blues

 How can I get there?

-The best option is by car, or sharing a ride with someone who does.
-Fill out the ridesharing and travel buddy form to find someone.
-Alternatively, you can travel by train to Nysa, and ask to be picked up by someone at the festival or get a taxi from Nysa (this would cost around 25 EUR).
+The best option is by car, or sharing a ride with someone who drives.
+Join the WhatsApp transport group to find someone.
+Alternatively, you can travel by train to Nysa and ask to be picked up by someone at the festival, or get a taxi from Nysa (around €30–50).